cjtu/CoRaLS.jl/README.md

 pkg> build PyCall
 ```

-Then activate the CoRaLS environment and instantiate it to install the required packages and compile CoRaLS.jl:
+Then activate the CoRaLS environment and instantiate it to install the required packages and compile CoRaLS.jl.
+You will need to activate the environment each time you start a new Julia session:

 ```julia
 pkg> activate .